eashanhatti/peridot/writing/notes.md

 bad_main' = alloc Int -- also does not typecheck, bad_main' is declared to be able to exist at stage 0 or 1, while alloc can exist only at stage 0
 ```

-here is an example of a `map` function which is gauranteed by the type system to be monomorphized, and yeilds a type error if such is not possible:
+here is an example of a `map` function which is gauranteed by the type system to be monomorphized, and yields a type error if such is not possible:
 ```
 map : (A B : Type 1) -> (A -> B) -> List A -> List B
 map _ _ f list =